 As I continued down the road, additional signage let me know that the reason for this upcoming detour was not the typical kind.
 It was not for construction, and thankfully not the result of an accident, but for a festival; a celebration so joyous that the main drag was closed down for the day.
 So I asked myself, “Why not embrace it?”

 Maybe this sign was telling me what I really needed: a detour from the everyday rush I’m often in.

 Too often it seems we’re scrambling to get from one destination to the next; too busy to appreciate the moments in between.
 But why?
 What’s the worst thing that’s going to happen if we take a minute to smell the roses, embrace a detour every now and then, and just stop rushing?
 Maybe in taking a break from our every day, we’ll find ourselves laughing until it hurts, dancing with new friends, and having our breath taken away by moments of incredible beauty.

 Maybe by throwing away our schedules, even for a day, we’ll be able to just be.

-Below are some of my favourite unique music festivals, just in case you want to take a detour from your everyday.
+Below are five of my favourite unique music festivals, just in case you want to take a detour from your everyday.